 Commercial lease disputes are much more complex than other types of property lease agreements.
 These often involve changing factors that go beyond the control of either party, including zoning commissions, local regulators, other tenants, and customers.
 A lot of money may be at stake when a dispute arises in a commercial lease.
-From drafting, negotiating, modifying, and litigating commercial lease disputes, talk to The Katz Law Group, P.C. about your company's commercial lease disputes.

 Common areas of commercial property lease disputes may involve: